 Anyway, on my opinion, the username should be short and easy, the password long and complex.
 I wonder why they decided the opposite way.

-What I also like, is that the system will automatically log you out after 12 minutes of inactivity.
+The e-banking will automatically log you out after 2 minutes of inactivity.

 DKB e-banking reports